eddy-bryan/terminal-to-do/README.md

 ### Delete Task

 - Option 4, "Delete Task", prompts users to select the task sheet ('tasks' or 'completed_tasks') and enter the task name for deletion.
+- Numbered options are used here similarly to the main menu to further minimize user input errors.

 ![Delete Task 1](assets/images/delete_task1.png)